Accounting Journal Entries: Definition, How-to, and Examples

 The total amount remains balanced.

-A proper journal entry includes the following elements:
+A proper journal in accounting includes these elements:

 1. Date of Transaction